 5.1 The Neighbourhood Plan has been prepared in the context of the content of the National Planning Policy Framework (NPPF) and the relevant Local Plan documents that cover the parish.
-The Plan must have regard to national policy and guidance (such as the NPPF) and be in general conformity with the strategic policies of the adopted Local Plan.
+The Plan must be in general conformity with the NPPF and the strategic policies of the adopted Local Plan.
 The paragraphs below identify how these are relevant to the Neighbourhood Plan.